loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ## 1. Using useState when no rerender is needed

-One of the core concepts of react is handling state, you can control your whole data flow via state and every rerender is most likely bound to a state.
+One of the core concepts of react is dealing with the state.
+You can control your entire data flow and rendering through the state.
+Each time the tree is rendered again, it is most likely tied to a change in state.

-With hooks you can define your state of the component with the `useState` hook, which is a really neat and easy way how to handle states in react.
+With the `useState` hook you can now also define your state in function components, which is a really neat and easy way how to handle states in react.
+But it can also be misused as we see in the following example.

-For the next example we need somekind of explanation, let's say we have two buttons, one button will be a counter and one button will send a request or fire an action with the count.
-However the current count will not be displayed at any time inside the component, it is only needed for the request when clicking the second button.
+For the next example we need a bit of explanation, suppose we have two buttons, one button is a counter and the other button sends a request or triggers an action with the curent count.
+However, the current number is never displayed within the component.
+It is only required for the request when you click the second button.

 ### This is dangerous ❌
 ```jsx